danieldkim/charlotte/README.md

   object itself.

 If the `version`, `rootUrl`, and `assetRootUrl` options are not provided, the properties of the execution context will be used.
+The urls of the source files are passed to the callback function.

 There's also a wrapper around these methods that can be used to load both stylesheets and JavaScripts at once: